Back to Writing

 (authentication, middleware, credentials) and run multiple tool

-calls.
+.
 That increases latency and token consumption, stuffing

 the context window with noise.